semuconsulting/PyGPSClient/README.md

 31. The behaviour of Toplevel ('pop-up') dialogs will depend on the screen resolution and 'transient' setting.
 If the width or height of a Toplevel dialog exceeds the screen resolution, the dialog will be displayed in a scrollable, resizeable window.
 Otherwise, the dialog is displayed as a fixed, non-resizeable panel.
     - A boolean configuration setting `transient_dialog_b` governs whether Toplevel dialogs are 'transient' (i.e. always on top of main application dialog) or not.
 Changing this setting to `0` allows Toplevel dialogs to be minimised independently of the main application window, but be mindful that some dialogs may end up hidden behind others e.g. "Open file/folder" dialogs. **If a file open button appears unresponsive, check that the "Open file/folder" panel isn't already open but obscured**.
     - If you're accessing the desktop via a VNC session (e.g. to a headless Raspberry Pi) it is recommended to keep the setting at the default `1`, as VNC may not recognise keystrokes on overlaid non-transient windows.
     - A boolean configuration setting `resizeable_dialog_b` governs whether *all* Toplevel dialogs are resizeable, irrespective of the default setting in `DialogState`.
+Setting this to '1' provides a workaround for issues with some scaled Linux Wayland displays.

 #### <a name="widgets">User-selectable widgets</a>
 ---